jschrier/blog/_posts/2022-07-20-Bezier-the-Bookie.md

 (*{-0.525, -0.525, 1.05}*)
 ```

-What if they extend the game to three coin tosses, and the bookie gives a consolation prize--getting two coin tosses gives a payout of +$1.2 to the \[OpenCurlyDoubleQuote]best 2\[CloseCurlyDoubleQuote] winner.
+What if they extend the game to three coin tosses, and the bookie gives a consolation prize--getting two coin tosses gives a payout of +$1.2 to the \"best-two\" winner.
 The Bernstein basis is convex, so the expectation value (blue line) has to lie within the convex hull of the different outcomes (the different payout points)

 ```mathematica
 pts = {{-1, 0.9}, {-1, 0.2}, {0.2, -1}, {0.9, -1}};